DipatswaIII/github-pages-with-jekyll/_posts/2021-09-22-my-first-blog-post.md

 ---
-title: _"Getting Through GitHub"_
+title: "_Getting Through GitHub_"
-date: 22-09-2021
+date: 2021-09-22
 ---

 2021/09/22 Getting through GitHub

-_Life of a Student_
+Life of a Student
 Just as yesterday I got stuck, today I'm a bit wiser and able to progress -:)